darinbunker/HomePiSecurity/INSTALL.md

         * Follow the prompts of the script to provide the details needed to insert into the database
 1. Configure system users and security schedules
   * A default user account has been added to the system.
 Since the password is already hashed you need to will need to update the existing user.
-    * Execute this command at the mysql session (You need to replace your email and sms_number):
+    * Execute this command to update the default admin account (You need to replace your email and sms_number):
-      * `update users set user_name = “your_email@mail.com", sms_number = "+8015551234", send_email = 1, send_sms = 1 where id = 1;`
-1. Start the Home Security Engine
-  * Execute: `sudo python home_armed.py`
+      * `sudo python /apps/HomePiSecurity/engine/update_admin.py`
-1. Create Security System Service
-  * First we need to copy the system script to the init directory
+        * Follow the prompts to complete the update
-    * Execute: `sudo cp /apps/HomePiSecurity/engine/armed-engine.sh /etc/init.d/armed-engine.sh`
+        * The default password for the admin user is 123456.
 1. Start Security System Service
   * Start the System
     * Execute: `sudo sh /etc/init.d/armed-engine.sh start`